RosettaCommons/documentation/ResidueDisorder.md

 AlphaFold | Talaris2014 | 5 | -1.2 | NA | NA | NA
 AlphaFold | REF2015 | 10 | -1.8 | NA | NA | NA

+If event prediction is performed (from frames of an MD trajectory), the difference in the average disorder for 25 steps before that timepoint and 25 steps after that timepoint is calculated.
+A cutoff line for the absolute value of the difference is instituted, above which an event is defined, representing a significant change in disorder at that timepoint.
+This cutoff line is defined as 60% of the largest difference for the system.
+If the disorder increases during the event, it is defined as an unfolding event and if the disorder decreases during an event, it is defined as a folding event.
+If events are detected in adjacent timesteps, they are combined to form a single event in the center of the range.

 Input Files